Entry requirements: Bachelor's degree including 90 credits in Tourism Studies as the main field of study, and English B or equivalent.

 Grading criteria will be distributed at course/module start.

 The above information and syllabus are based on the most recently validated decision.
-Please contact the Study Information Desk for information about earlier versions of the syllabus.
+Any previous versions are available here.

 Study Information Desk